What Pre-Cut Produce Is The Biggest Time Saver And Actually Worth The Price?

-Grocers know that every advantage counts when you have a limited amount of time to get dinner on the table, which is why we’re seeing more and more pre-washed and pre-cut foods in the produce aisle — but these shortcuts don’t come cheap.
+Grocers know that every advantage counts when you have a limited amount of time to get dinner on the table, which is why we’re seeing more and more pre-washed and pre-cut foods in the produce aisle—but these shortcuts don’t come cheap.
 The question is: Which ones are worth it?

-The Chatelaine food team scoured the stores for fruit and veggies that come in a variety of ready-to-cook portions and preparations — from diced and sliced, to spiralized, chopped, processed and more.
+Chatelaine scoured the stores for fruit and veggies that come in a variety of ready-to-cook portions and preparations—from diced and sliced, to spiralized, chopped, processed and more.
 We assessed each by three factors: time saved, taste and price.
 Here’s what we’d buy again, and what we’d prep ourselves next time.

 Serious Time-Savers